bfelger/bfelger.github.io/pages/resurrecting-rom/pt-6-msvc-2.md

     ptrdiff_t outtop;
 ```

-To make this work in GCC/Clang, however, you also have to add this to the top of the header:
+To make this work in GCC/Clang, however, I also have to add this to the top of the header:

 ```c
 #ifndef _MSC_VER